Nov11/spring-java-config-override/readme.md

 to satisfy every needs of a bean creation.
 When definition sits in a config file, the config bean is created.
 7. @Bean in parent config will be invoked after child config is fully initialized.
+8. @Bean method searching can be placed as dfs searching from child config and stops at the first possible matching.